The best books about the Spanish Civil War

 As the Western world reeled from the impact of the 1929 Wall Street Crash, and tensions between Europe’s fascist, communist, and democratic powers simmered in the 1930s, Spain faced its own power struggle, culminating in three years of bloody civil war.
 Driven by the growing discontent of the country’s largely agrarian working class, anger from the Catholic population over the separation of church and state, and the rising tensions between increasingly polarised political ideologies, war erupted in Spain following a Nationalist-led military coup in 1936.
 Over the next three years, more than half a million people lost their lives, as the Nationalists and Republicans fought for control of Spain.
 Eventually declaring victory in 1939, Generalísimo Francisco Franco, the leader of the Nationalists, ruled the country as an authoritarian dictator until his death in 1975.

-Despite ending almost 90 years ago, the Spanish Civil War's impact has left its mark on Spain’s economy, culture, and politics ever since.
-If you’re interested in learning more about the causes and effects of the war on Spain, read our picks of the best fiction and non-fiction books about the Spanish Civil War.
-If you're looking for more reading recommendations, find our list of the best history books of all time here.
+Despite ending almost ninety years ago, the Spanish Civil War's impact has left its mark on Spain’s economy, culture, and politics ever since.
+If you’re interested in learning more about the causes and effects of the war on Spain, here are our top books about the Spanish Civil War.
+Or for more reading recommendations, find our list of the best history books of all time

 The best non-fiction books about the Spanish Civil War